-Each SatCen Division having procurement needs is obliged to send the pre-filled annual PP plan by 20 December of each year by email (procurement.satcen@satcen.europa.eu) to the Procurement Office.
-The Procurement Office will then aggregate the annual needs of the separate Divisions for inclusion in the single final annual PP plan, as well as manage and oversee any amendments (if needed) to it.
+Each SatCen Division having procurement needs is obliged to send the pre-filled annual PP plan by 20 December of each vear bγ (procurement.satcen@satcen.europa.eu) Procurement Office.
+The to the Procurement Office will then aggregate the annual needs of the separate Divisions for inclusion in the single final annual PP plan, as well as manage and oversee any amendments (if needed) to it.